Eaton (NYSE:ETN) Issues FY22 Earnings Guidance

-Eaton (NYSE:ETN – Get Rating) issued an update on its FY22 earnings guidance on Tuesday morning.
+Eaton (NYSE:ETN – Get Rating) updated its FY22 earnings guidance on Tuesday.
 The company provided EPS guidance of $7.32-$7.72 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.51.
 Eaton also updated its Q2 guidance to $1.78-$1.88 EPS.

-Eaton (NYSE:ETN – Get Rating) last posted its quarterly earnings data on Tuesday, May 3rd.
-The industrial products company reported $1.62 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.60 by $0.02.
-Eaton had a net margin of 10.92% and a return on equity of 16.90%.
-The business had revenue of $4.84 billion during the quarter, compared to the consensus estimate of $4.78 billion.
-During the same quarter last year, the company posted $1.44 earnings per share.
-The firm’s quarterly revenue was up 3.2% compared to the same quarter last year.
-On average, equities research analysts expect that Eaton will post 7.47 earnings per share for the current year.
+Several research analysts recently issued reports on the stock.
+Wolfe Research decreased their price target on shares of Eaton from $196.00 to $194.00 and set an outperform rating for the company in a research note on Monday, February 7th.
+StockNews.com lowered shares of Eaton from a buy rating to a hold rating in a research note on Thursday, April 14th.
+Royal Bank of Canada increased their price target on shares of Eaton from $153.00 to $156.00 and gave the stock a sector perform rating in a research note on Wednesday, March 2nd.
+Morgan Stanley cut their price objective on shares of Eaton from $195.00 to $180.00 and set an overweight rating on the stock in a research report on Tuesday, March 1st.
+Finally, Deutsche Bank Aktiengesellschaft cut their price objective on shares of Eaton from $176.00 to $175.00 and set a buy rating on the stock in a research report on Thursday, April 14th.
+Seven research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $175.94.

-A number of research firms recently issued reports on ETN.
-StockNews.com downgraded shares of Eaton from a buy rating to a hold rating in a report on Thursday, April 14th.
-Credit Suisse Group raised their price objective on shares of Eaton from $184.00 to $186.00 and gave the stock an outperform rating in a report on Monday, February 7th.
-Wells Fargo & Company reduced their target price on shares of Eaton from $180.00 to $165.00 in a research note on Monday, February 7th.
-Royal Bank of Canada lifted their target price on shares of Eaton from $153.00 to $156.00 and gave the stock a sector perform rating in a research note on Wednesday, March 2nd.
-Finally, Barclays reduced their target price on shares of Eaton from $162.00 to $155.00 and set an equal weight rating for the company in a research note on Monday, April 4th.
-Seven investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of Buy and an average target price of $175.94.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 27th.
+Stockholders of record on Friday, May 13th will be given a dividend of $0.81 per share.
+This represents a $3.24 annualized dividend and a dividend yield of 2.17%.
+The ex-dividend date is Thursday, May 12th.
+Eaton’s payout ratio is currently 60.67%.

-In other Eaton news, insider Joao V. Faria sold 11,852 shares of Eaton stock in a transaction that occurred on Tuesday, March 8th.
-The shares were sold at an average price of $150.00, for a total transaction of $1,777,800.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Sandra Pianalto bought 243 shares of the company’s stock in a transaction on Tuesday, February 8th.
-The shares were bought at an average price of $151.58 per share, with a total value of $36,833.94.
+In related news, insider Joao V. Faria sold 11,852 shares of the business’s stock in a transaction on Tuesday, March 8th.
+The shares were sold at an average price of $150.00, for a total value of $1,777,800.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Sandra Pianalto purchased 243 shares of Eaton stock in a transaction that occurred on Tuesday, February 8th.
+The stock was acquired at an average price of $151.58 per share, for a total transaction of $36,833.94.
 The disclosure for this purchase can be found here.
-0.56% of the stock is currently owned by insiders.
+Company insiders own 0.56% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the business.
-Zullo Investment Group Inc. bought a new stake in shares of Eaton in the 4th quarter worth approximately $40,000.
-KB Financial Partners LLC bought a new stake in shares of Eaton in the 4th quarter worth approximately $69,000.
-Heritage Wealth Advisors lifted its holdings in shares of Eaton by 79.2% in the 4th quarter.
-Heritage Wealth Advisors now owns 905 shares of the industrial products company’s stock worth $156,000 after acquiring an additional 400 shares during the last quarter.
-EverSource Wealth Advisors LLC bought a new stake in shares of Eaton in the 4th quarter worth approximately $177,000.
-Finally, Wealthsource Partners LLC bought a new stake in shares of Eaton in the 4th quarter worth approximately $214,000.
-Institutional investors and hedge funds own 79.10% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Zullo Investment Group Inc. purchased a new position in Eaton during the fourth quarter worth $40,000.
+KB Financial Partners LLC purchased a new stake in shares of Eaton during the fourth quarter valued at $69,000.
+Heritage Wealth Advisors boosted its stake in shares of Eaton by 79.2% during the fourth quarter.
+Heritage Wealth Advisors now owns 905 shares of the industrial products company’s stock valued at $156,000 after purchasing an additional 400 shares during the period.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Eaton during the fourth quarter valued at $177,000.
+Finally, Wealthsource Partners LLC purchased a new stake in shares of Eaton during the fourth quarter valued at $214,000.
+79.10% of the stock is owned by institutional investors.

 About Eaton (Get Rating)